 Saint Petersburg, the Leningrad Region, and South-East Finland have great research, scientific, expert, and know-how potential.
 Higher education organisations in Saint Petersburg are clearly differentiated from those in any other city in the North-West Russia.
 Saint Petersburg is the indisputable leader of the region in higher education.
 18-20 % of Russian research is concentrated in Saint Petersburg.
 In the Leningrad Region, various cities boast remarkable education and research institutions.
-Active cooperation between the leading universities and IT-companies has increased the number of modern educational programmes.
+Active cooperation between the leading universities and ITcompanies has increased the number of modern educational programmes.

-EDUCATION AND RESEARCH LEVEL IN THE PROGRAMME AREA Year Unit St. Petersburg Leningrad region South Karelia Kymenlaakso South Savo Population with secondary or higher education 2010 % 90 78 64 65 63 Universities and institutions 2014 per 1000 inhabitant 0,02 0,001 0,05 0,02 0,1 Research and development organizations 2014 per 1000 inhabitant 0,06 0,007 0,08 0,02 0,07
+EDUCATION AND RESEARCH LEVEL IN THE PROGRAMME AREA Year Unit St. Petersburg Popula Leningrad region tion with secondary South Karelia or higher educati Kymenlaakso on South Savo 2010 % 90 78 64 65 63 Universities and institutions 2014 per 1000 inhabitant 0,02 0,001 0,05 0,02 0,1 Research and development organizations 2014 per 1000 inhabitant 0,06 0,007 0,08 0,02 0,07